w0d4/yt-backup/README.md

 If a video has no upload date, it will be checked against YouTube API to get download date.

 If a videos upload date is newer than it's playlist download date limit, download required will be set to 1.
 Else it will be set to 0.

+### Rename a channel
+- `python3 yt-backup.py modify_channel --channel_id <channel_id> --username <new channel name>`
+The channel will be renamed in database to something new.
+Spaces will be replaced by _.
+No files will be moved.
+You have to do this by hand.

 ## Problems